 - 1 cup water

 - Salt and pepper to taste

 Use an enameled cast iron pot or heavy pot that can withstand acidic ingredients.
-Put in the olive oil, the fat, the parsley, garlic, onion, and carrot, and turn the heat to medium.
+Put in olive oil, fat, parsley, garlic, onion, and carrot, and turn the heat to medium.
 Cook for 10 minutes, stirring.

-Turn the heat to medium high, and add the oxtail.
-Brown the oxtail, turning the pieces until you have browned all the surfaces.
-Add the wine, and let it simmer for 20 to 30 seconds.
-Then add the tomatoes, roughly chopped, in addition to the water, salt, and pepper.
-Turn all the ingredients to coat well.
+Turn the heat to medium-high, and add oxtail.
+Brown oxtail, turning the pieces until you have browned all the surfaces.
+Add wine, and let it simmer for 20 to 30 seconds.
+Then add tomatoes, roughly chopped, in addition to water, salt, and pepper.
+Turn all ingredients to coat well.
 Bring to a steady simmer.
-Cover the pot with a lid slightly ajar, and cook for 2 to 3 hours, turning the oxtail occasionally.
+Cover the pot with a lid slightly ajar, and cook for 2 to 3 hours, turning oxtail occasionally.

-The dish is ready when the oxtail is fork tender and almost falling off the bone.
+The dish is ready when oxtail is fork-tender and almost falling off the bone.
 Tip the pot and spoon off as much of the fat as you can.
 Serve immediately, with rice or pasta if desired.